RylanSchaeffer/rylanschaeffer.github.io/content/thoughts/20200426_idea_machine/main.md

 nominees' mentees, lauding what each of the mentors had done, and I was not one of the twelve.
 I wonder if one of my mentees was playing a prank on me :)

-Here's a story I didn't previous write down.
-One of my mentees, Alyssa, knew all kinds of surprises around campus.
+One of my mentees, Alyssa, knows all kinds of surprises around campus.
 One night, she, my other mentee and me met to have s'mores at the fireplaces in the Plaza outside the Science Center.
 The s'more truck was closed, unfortunately, and before long, not even the fires could keep us warm from the biting cold.
 Alyssa